mvazmota/api-eva/public/docs/source/.compare.md

 <!-- START_48a3115be98493a3c866eb0e23347262 -->
 ## User Update

-Update a family in the database
+Update a user in the database

 > Example request: